Agent Orange Exposure

 When is Agent Orange exposure presumed?

-VA presumes that Veterans were exposed to Agent Orange or other herbicides if they served:
+As of April 2023, the VA presumes that Veterans were exposed to Agent Orange in the following locations and timeframes.

-- In Vietnam anytime between January 9, 1962 and May 7, 1975, including brief visits ashore or service aboard a ship that operated on the inland waterways of Vietnam
+- “Brown Water Navy Veterans” – those who made brief visits ashore or service aboard a ship that operated on the inland waterways of Vietnam (including the “Mekong Delta Mobile Afloat Force” or “Mobile Riverine Force”)

 What does presumed exposure to Agent Orange mean?